Links for river currents and wind speed forecasts

 After a few sails on the rivers, I'm now beginning to see what conditions are good for sailing:

--- My strategy has been to dock the boat downstream of the Point and always sail upstream.
+-- My original strategy had been to dock the boat downstream of the Point and always sail upstream.
 That way, if the worst happens and the wind dies completely, I will drift home, even if slowly.
 And, for the very worst, I do carry a paddle, firmly tied to the deck.
-(I'm docked about 1.25 miles downstream of the point.
-Something a little closer would be nice!)
+However for the many days with little current, the effect of the current is so small as to be negligible.

 -- Sailboats work best when there is the greatest difference between the windspeed and water speed.
 Therefore the optimal winds run against the river current, if there is a current.
 Then you run before the wind to get upstream.
 To come back downstream, you tack into the wind, with the current aiding you.
 For the rivers around Pittsburgh, that means winds from the West and the North are best.
 Indeed If there is a noticeable current, I've decided not to sail unless I have them.
 If there's no current or only a very slight one, then any sustained wind is all that is needed.